Rudko/Tippy/README.md

-# Tippy
-Calculator app

-# Pre-work - *Name of App Here*
+# Pre-work - *Tippy*

-**Name of your app** is a tip calculator application for iOS.
+**Tippy** is a tip calculator application for iOS.

-Submitted by: **Your Name Here**
+Submitted by: **Grigory Rudko**

-Time spent: **X** hours spent in total
+Time spent: **0.3** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [YES] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [ ] Custom font
+* [COMING SOON ] Custom font
-* [ ] UI animations
+* [COMING SOON] UI animations
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [COMING SOON] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [COMING SOON ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough